fernandoaestrella/portfolio/index.md

 ### [Low-Cost, Low-Weight Telepresence Device](https://www.dropbox.com/sh/hmedamt5jmw2cwx/AAAx05Mv4IYWZDVO-P1pUcCya?dl=0) (2015)

 As part of the final project to opt for the title of Electronic Engineer, independently planned and built a low-cost, low-weight telepresence solution based on a Raspberry Pi, distance sensors, and Internet connection.
+A user could connect remotely to a server running in the Raspberry Pi to control its movement.
+He could also receive a video feed from it, and could send video of him or herself to an Android device placed near to the Pi.
+The device also sensed obstacles to its front and back, and would back off in the appropriate direction when it found one.

 <img src="images/3D design.png?raw=true"/>